lesleycw/f5xc-lab-101/lab3.rst

 #.
 Click "*Save and Exit* to create the HTTP Load Balancer.

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
-The FQDN we used in our example is http://stable-sheep.aws.lab.f5demos.com.
+The FQDN we used in our example is http://stable-sheep.mcn.f5lab.net.
-This is a wildcard DNS entry that points to the Public IP (AWS Elastic IP) that is attached to the AppMesh node.
+This is a wildcard DNS entry that points to the Public IP (Azure Public IP) that is attached to the AppMesh node.

 Exercise 5: Verify Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^